PuzaTech/Fugue/README.md

   * Optimizain methods for hyper-parameter tuning

 ### Roadmap
-We are expecting v1.0 in June 2016.
+We are expecting v1.0 in late 2016.
 See [Detailed Plan](https://github.com/PuzaTech/Fugue/wiki/Fugue-1.0-Roadmap).

 ### Prerequisites
 * Gradle